elixir-no-nels/nels-docs/docs/index.md

 # ELIXIR Norway Documentation

-[ELIXIR Norway](https://elixir.no) provides services and training for supporting life science research to efficiently and safely store, share, analyse and publish their data.
+[ELIXIR Norway](https://elixir.no) provides services and training, to support Life Science researchers to efficiently and safely store, share, analyse and publish their data.

 Our main infrastructure is the [Norwegian e-Infrastructure for Life Sciences - NeLS](https://nels.bioinfo.no/).